 This disease has garnered considerable attention in the media recently, specifically due to the release of the 2015 film titled Concussion, starring Will Smith as Dr. Bennet Omalu, the pathologist credited with having originally discovered CTE.
 This condition is highly prevalent in former military service members and professional athletes with careers in contact sports such as football, hockey, and boxing.
 Several deceased former NFL players have been diagnosed with CTE after their deaths, including Ken Stabler, Junior Seau, and Mike Webster.

 Contact an Albuquerque Brain Injury Attorney

-If you have suffered a brain injury in a preventable accident or you believe you are exhibiting early signs of CTE, you may be entitled to recover compensation for your suffering by filing a personal injury claim with the help of a knowledgeable Albuquerque brain injury lawyer from the Law Office of James H. Wood, PC.
+If you have suffered a brain injury in a preventable accident or you believe you are exhibiting early signs of CTE, you may be entitled to recover compensation for your suffering by filing a personal injury claim with the help of a knowledgeable Albuquerque brain injury lawyer from James Wood Law, PC.
 Having recovered millions of dollars in verdicts and settlements on behalf of injured clients and won countless awards for our excellence, we have the skills and dedication to help ensure you maximize your chances of securing a fair settlement for your injuries.

 To find out more about what our 30+ years of experience can do for you, call (505) 906-6774 or request a complimentary case evaluation today.